mdn/content/files/en-us/web/api/beforeunloadevent/index.md

 {{EmbedLiveSample("Examples", "100%", 50)}}

-> **Note:** The browser-generated confirmation dialog can also be triggered by setting the {{domxref("BeforeUnloadEvent.returnValue", "event.returnValue")}} property to a truthy value on the `beforeunload` event object.
-However, `returnValue` is a legacy feature, and best practice is to trigger the dialog by invoking `event.preventDefault()` as shown in the example above.
+> **Note:** The browser-generated confirmation dialog can also be triggered by setting the {{domxref("BeforeUnloadEvent.returnValue", "event.returnValue")}} property to a truthy value on the `beforeunload` event object, or by returning a truthy value from the event handler function.
+However, these are legacy mechanisms, and best practice is to trigger the dialog by invoking `event.preventDefault()` as shown in the example above.

 ## Specifications